Ultimate Corvallis Real Estate Investing Guide for 2026

 Property Taxes

-Escrows for house taxes are usually given to the lender simultaneously with the mortgage loan payment.
-By the time the property taxes are payable, there should be adequate payments in escrow to pay them.
-The mortgage lender will have to compensate if the mortgage payments halt or they risk tax liens on the property.
-Tax liens leapfrog over all other liens.
+Payments for property taxes are most often given to the mortgage lender along with the mortgage loan payment.
+By the time the property taxes are payable, there needs to be sufficient money being held to handle them.
+If mortgage loan payments are not being made, the mortgage lender will have to choose between paying the property taxes themselves, or they become delinquent.
+Property tax liens leapfrog over all other liens.

 Real Estate Market Strength